 There are also a lot of recipes for pulled pork that use pork tenderloins but those aren’t my favorite.
 You’re definitely not going to get the flavor from a pork tenderloin that you will from a pork shoulder or pork butt.

-We used red onions in this crock pot recipe but if you only have yellow onions it’s totally fine.
+I like using red onions in this pulled pork recipe but if you only have yellow onions it’s totally fine.
 Not an onion fan?
 No worries…the onions almost melt away into the pork once it’s done cooking and the flavor they add can’t be beat.

-We add the onions back into the shredded pulled pork along with the juices at the end but if you really aren’t an onion fan just leave them out.
-But do add them in while you’re cooking the pork butt.
+At the end, we add the onions back into the shredded pulled pork along with the juices but if you really aren’t an onion fan just leave them out.
+But definitely add them in while you’re cooking the pork butt.

-Finally, we’re going to get in there and start shredding up that pork.
+Finally, we’re going to get in there and start shredding up that juicy pork.